Tencent/sluaunreal/README.md

 ## What's slua-unreal?

-slua-unreal is unreal4 plugin, you can use lua language to develop game logic and hot fix your lua code via this plugin, slua-unreal give you 3 way to wrap your c++ interface for lua, including reflection(by blueprint), c++ template and static code generation by a tool, meanwhile you can communicate with blueprint, call lua from blueprint, vice versa.
+Slua-unreal is an unreal4 plugin, which allows you to use Lua language to develop game logic and hot fix your code.
+It gives you 3 ways to wrap your C++ interface to Lua, including reflection by blueprint, C++ template and static code generation.
+It also enables a two-way communication between blueprint and Lua.

 # slua-unreal 是什么